opsit-io/opsit-explang-docs/docs/funcs-by-package.md

 ### `SETQ`

-**SETQ {var form}***

-Variable assignment, glocal if not exists.
+**Variable assignment, glocal if not exists.**

+**(SETQ  &REST args)**

 If variable is already assigned it's value will be replaced by result of form evaluation.
-If not new global binding will be created in the global scope var - a symbol naming a variable. form - an expression, which evaluation result will be assigned to var
+If not new global binding will be created in the global scope

+var - a symbol naming a variable.

+form - an expression, which evaluation result will be assigned to var

 Returns: value of the last form, or nil if no pairs were supplied.